BattleTalent/community-docs/website/docs/tutorial-tips.md

 ## Recommended IDE

-* recommended IDE to use by Fonzie is [ZeroBrane Studio](https://studio.zerobrane.com/) as lua editor
+* Recommended IDE to use by Fonzie is [ZeroBrane Studio](https://studio.zerobrane.com/) as lua editor

 ## Different AttachLine holdPoses